Cottonwood Creek North Fork

 Agency: mostly private, note irate landowner at put-in

-This run was never described in any California guidebook, although it is mentioned in the AWA Whitewater Inventory, at www.awa.org.
-There is another class IV run (with possible portages) upstream, although there is no legal public access to that stretch.
-Shasta Paddlers ran the section from the end of Sunny Hill Road down to the Ono bridge in March 1995, and described it as a portage fest that might have been great at just the right flow.
+This run was never described in any California guidebook, although it is mentioned in the AWA Whitewater Inventory.
+Several miles of excellent class III-IV rapid (with many surfing spots) lie immediately upstream, although that stretch lacks legal public access.
+Shasta Paddlers ran the section way upstream from the end of Sunny Hill Road to the Ono bridge in March 1995 (described here) and it has been run occasionally since then.
+The excellent class IV run just mentioned is from the final portage of that run to the Ono bridge, and, with public access, would make an excellent addition to these 8 miles.

-The landowner near the Ono bridge believes that boaters do not have a constitutional right to run navigable streams, and is mistaken in thinking there is no 100' public easement on both sides from the center of the bridge.
-She has called the sheriff out many times in the past.
+The Ono bridge has a prescriptive but not deeded right-of-way.
+Landowners near the bridge sometimes call the sheriff when they see boaters, so keep a low profile to avoid conflicts.
 It is possible to stay within the 100' prescriptive right-of-way while lowering your boats down a steep embankment on river left just downstream of the bridge.
 If challenged by the landowner or the sheriff, be polite but firm in asserting your rights.
 You might want to take a copy of section 131 of the Harbors & Navigation code, which makes it a misdemeanor to obstruct navigation in California.

 North Fork Cottonwood has some good class IV!
 The lower run from the Ono bridge down to the upper bridge on Lower Gas Point Road is fun.
 It starts with steep bedrock ledges, some of which deserve a scout, continues over some big funnel drops in between bedrock, then mellows out into continuous class II-III.